 If you’ve been around Shannon for any length of time you will hear him remind others to “live for heaven.”
 This isn’t just a phrase he says but is something he and his family live out on a daily basis.
 After marrying his college sweetheart, Danielle, Shannon built a successful international business with clients like Aflac and Hallmark Canada.
 In 2002 Shannon established SOS Ministries.
 Four years later, he left the corporate world and moved to Uganda to serve the Ugandan people on a full-time basis.
+He enjoys leading the 6 ministries of SOS, teaching classes at STC, and solving problems in the village.
 Shannon would tell you he’s just a normal guy who finds great joy in serving His King.
-He’s a proud dad who loves sports and competition, and is the coach of the Kubamitwe United soccer team.
+He’s a proud dad who loves sports and competition, especially with his kids.

-Danielle is Mom to not only their 8 children, but is also to the 25+ other young people who live in their home.
+Danielle is Mom to not only their 8 children, but also to the 25+ other young people who live in their home.
 She manages the important day-to-day details, keeping everyone healthy and happy while Shannon is busy and often traveling with ministry responsibilities.
-Danielle is also involved in bible studies and women’s ministry in the village—she is an accomplished writer of discipleship materials.
+Danielle is also involved in Bible studies and women’s ministry in the village—she enjoys writing discipleship materials.
 With a B.A. in church music, Danielle loves piano and also writes her own music.
-The Hurley kids love life in Uganda and are all aspiring soccer champs.
-They’ve also started their own ministry called “Compassion in Action” and teach kids’ Bible studies.

-In God’s grace and sovereignty, John Paul and Sarah were raised in families who had God-fearing parents who taught them the gospel.
+In God's grace and sovereignty, John Paul and Sarah were raised in families with God-fearing parents who taught them the gospel.
 John Paul was trained in Bible and Education at Multnomah Bible College and afterward served as a youth pastor for five years in California.
-He earned a master’s of Divinity from Phoenix Seminary in 2014.
-In addition to serving in pastoral ministry for 10 years, he has also worked in construction as a project manager.
-His wife of 15 years thinks the world of him, and his six children adore him and can’t wait for him to come home every evening!
-John Paul loves God’s Word and is excited about helping others love it, too.
+He earned a Master's of Divinity from Phoenix Seminary in 2014.
+In addition to serving in pastoral ministry for 10 years, he also worked in construction as a project manager.
+John Paul and Sarah were married in 2005 and, by God's grace, enjoy the joyful burden of shepherding and loving 12 children.
+John Paul serves the Shepherds Training College as the Academic Dean and a professor, and is currently working on his PhD at Midwestern Baptist Theological Seminary.
+John Paul and Sarah love God's Word and are excited about helping others love it too!

 Dexter and Jessi were born and raised in the same small town in South Dakota.
 Temporarily parting ways for University, Dexter went to Colorado to study Environmental Engineering while Jessi went to Minnesota for a degree in social work.
 After graduating in 2014, they married and moved to Fort Worth, Texas for an engineering job where Dexter designed municipal water and wastewater systems.

 Dan and Angie were reared in Christian homes by God-fearing parents and grew up attending Bible-believing churches in the Midwest.
 They met in college and were married in May of 2000.
-In preparation for God’s plan for their life, Dan earned degrees in Pre-Law and Theology (M.A., M.Div., Th.M., D.Ed.Min in Biblical Counseling in progress) and Angie obtained degrees in Church Music and Voice (M.M).
+In preparation for God’s plan for their life, Dan earned degrees in Pre-Law and Theology (M.A., M.Div., Th.M., D.Ed.Min in Biblical Counseling) and Angie obtained degrees in Church Music and Voice (M.M).

 During their years in graduate school, Dan and Angie began to seriously consider cross-cultural missions and what the Lord might call them to do.
 In 2002, the Lord provided them the opportunity to spend a year as short-term missionaries in Kenya.
 During their time in Kenya, they became acutely aware of the challenges and needs of missions around the world and especially in East Africa.
 Through several short-term missions trips from 2006-2010, the Lord put a burden on their hearts for full-time missions in East Africa.